SitemapKlarity storyJoin usMedicationServiceAbout us

 Talk to a board-certified ADHD-trained medical provider about Ritalin

 Starting any new medication requires self-education and preparation.
+A healthcare professional also needs to ensure a prescription medication is medically necessary for you.
 Before taking Ritalin or another ADHD treatment to manage your ADHD symptoms, you want to talk to an ADHD specialist who can help you create an effective treatment plan.

-On Klarity, find an ADHD-trained mental health provider who can diagnose and prescribe ADHD treatments like Ritalin in 24 hours or less.
-Find an ADHD provider now.
+On Klarity Health, find an ADHD-trained mental health provider who can diagnose and prescribe ADHD treatments like Ritalin if you need one in 24 hours or less.* Find an ADHD provider now.

 FAQs about starting Ritalin and what to expect as an adult